UndeadZeratul/wartrophies/README.md

 ### Installation
 ---
 Download the zip and load it into GZDoom.
 No need to change its extension to .pk3.
-However, a .pk3 extension is required when loading the mod with Delta Touch.

 ### Important
 ---